saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 The first thing you need to do visit the [docker download website ](https://docs.docker.com/get-docker/)and install the correct version on your machine.

-Start up docker to ensure it’s running properly on your machine.
+Start up Docker to ensure it’s running properly on your machine.
 Most likely, Docker will be set up to start once you have logged on.
 You can check to see if it’s running with the command `docker info`, and see which version you have with the command `docker -v`.

 #### Note

 Negative
-: Typically, one would need to import a docker image, however since we are also installing SauceCTL, the image will be specified in the config file for SauceCTL and imported for you.
+: Typically, one would need to import a Docker image, however since we are also installing SauceCTL, the image will be specified in the config file for SauceCTL and imported for you.

 ### Download and Install SauceCTL